Code-Inside/Blog/terms.md

 </ul>
 <p>Furthermore, the data subject shall have a right to obtain information as to whether personal data are transferred to a third country or to an international organisation.
 Where this is the case, the data subject shall have the right to be informed of the appropriate safeguards relating to the transfer.</p>

-<p>If a data subject wishes to avail himself of this right of access, he or she may at any time contact our Data Protection Officer or another employee of the controller.</p>
+<p>If a data subject wishes to avail himself of this right of access, he or she may at any time contact our controller.</p>
 </li>
 <li><h4>c) Right to rectification </h4>
 <p>Each data subject shall have the right granted by the European legislator to obtain from the controller without undue delay the rectification of inaccurate personal data concerning him or her.
 Taking into account the purposes of the processing, the data subject shall have the right to have incomplete personal data completed, including by means of providing a supplementary statement.</p>